 As I'm sure you're aware, rising to headliner status doesn't happen overnight, and Kevin Parker along with his band of psyched-out hometown pals have been playing together as early as 2007, releasing some of the most fluorescent psychedelia this side of 1970.

-Their live performances should be duly noted as kaleidoscopic spectaculars, which is why we're incredibly excited to see what they bring to Citadel this July.
-In preparation, we've listed the live performances that captured our imaginations and helped propel them into the festival elite.
+Their live performances should be duly noted as kaleidoscopic spectaculars, which is why we're incredibly excited to see what they bring to the festival circuit this summer.
+In preparation, we've listed the live performances that captured our imaginations and helped propel them into the festival elite: